-53. Railways.
+54. Railways.
 CAREC 2030 will help build the potential of railways to become a leading carrier of freight and passenger traffic in the region.
-This will require operationalizing railway corridors by ensuring interoperability in conditions of three different rail gauge systems being used in CAREC countries.
+This will require operationalizing railway corridors by ensuring interoperability in conditions of three different rail gauge systems used in CAREC countries.
 In addition, international freight movements can be eased if regulations on freight logistics companies were liberalized.
 Finally, the establishment of a CAREC regional common rail operator serving as a single point of contact will be explored.

-16 ADB.
-October 2016.
-Almaty-Bishkek Economic Corridor: Investment Framework.
-Manila.

-- 54. CAREC 2030 will promote investments along the designated railway corridors to expand networks; improve rolling stock; and modernize technologies, signals, fiber optics, and electrification.
+55. CAREC 2030 will promote investments along the designated railway corridors to expand networks; improve rolling stock; and modernize technologies, signals, fiber optics, and electrification.
 Commercialization of national railway operators and increased private sector investment in railways will be facilitated by creating an enabling environment and improving competitive conditions, creating robust management and commercial capabilities, and modernizing regulatory frameworks.
-CAREC will be an important platform for investment planning and for promoting best-practice operating conditions and associated regulations. - 55.
-Aviation.
+CAREC will be an important platform for investment planning and for promoting best-practice operating conditions and associated regulations.

+56. Aviation.
 Stronger air connectivity among CAREC countries will add tremendous value for businesses and tourism development, and exports of high-value consumer goods.
 However, the lack of comprehensive aviation agreements among countries in the region is a current major constraint.
 Other limiting factors are lack of institutional capacity, tough challenges to air safety in harsh climates, and financial constraints for aviation infrastructure development.
+In all these areas, CAREC 2030 can play a facilitating role.

+Support for railways, aviation and logistics infrastructure are key elements of CAREC's transport connectivity strategy

-In all these areas, CAREC 2030 can play a facilitating role. - 56.
-CAREC will explore fostering aviation agreements, including open skies, and building knowledge and capacity consistent with international standards.
+57. CAREC will explore fostering aviation agreements, including open skies, and building knowledge and capacity consistent with international standards.
 Aviation agreements will drive a surge in traffic, not least by encouraging low-cost carriers, code sharing, and joint ventures; and generate resources for infrastructure and human capital development.
 A notable example is provided by the Association of Southeast Asian Nations single aviation market with its incremental implementation of liberalization over a decade that led to a strong growth in traffic, rise in exports, among others, by greater low-cost carrier penetration.
-CAREC will explore the possibilities and potential of regional collaboration on aviation through in-depth analyses, regional stakeholder consultations and capacity development activities. - 57.
-Road Transport.
+CAREC will also explore the possibilities and potential of regional collaboration on aviation through in-depth analyses, regional stakeholder consultations, and capacity development activities.

+58. Road Transport.
 CAREC 2030 will continue to assist in completing road corridor investments, paying more attention to sustainability of road infrastructure.
 There will be an increased focus on road safety and road asset management.
-Institutional and financial reforms in the road transport sector will help improve road maintenance practices and enhance the road asset life cycles. - 58.
-Regional cross-border transport will continue under CAREC with an aim to reduce transport and trade costs.
-CAREC 2030 is also well tooled to support the implementation of the TIR Convention17, by strengthening partnerships among national governments, the International Road Transport Association, national transport associations, and development partners.
-Other cross-border transport facilitation mechanisms, such as the universal customs guarantee, cross-border transport agreements for commercial freight and passenger operations, and driver visa facilitation will remain priority tasks for CAREC. - 59.
-Logistics infrastructure.
-CAREC 2030 will support investments in logistics infrastructure along the CAREC corridors.
-Greater attention will be given to those investments that create economic clusters and corridors by combining trade, production, and logistic functionalities within
+Institutional and financial reforms in the road transport sector will help improve road maintenance practices and enhance road asset life cycles.

+59. Regional cross-border transport will continue under CAREC with an aim to reduce transport and trade costs.
+CAREC 2030 is also well tooled to support the implementation of the TIR Convention,18 by strengthening partnerships among national governments, the International Road Transport Association, national transport associations, and development partners.
+Other cross-border transport facilitation mechanisms, such as the universal customs guarantee, cross-border transport agreements for commercial freight and passenger operations, and driver visa facilitation will remain priority tasks for CAREC.
-17 The Convention on International Transport of Goods or Transports Internationaux Routiers, establishes an international customs transit system with facility to move goods in sealed vehicles or containers from a customs office of departure in one country to a customs office of destination in another country, without requiring extensive and time-consuming border checks at intermediate borders while, at the same time, providing customs authorities with the required security and guarantees.